ysyk2021/chatgpt-and-coding-ai-as-a-teaching-assistant-for-learning-programming-languages/src/chapter-4-2.md

-# How AI and Chatbots can Assist with Programming Language Learning

 In this chapter, we will discuss the role of AI and chatbots in programming language learning and how they can assist students in their learning journey.